 Local consumption also means more pride for the locals.
 Despite recent trends in political discourse, there is a lot of good that comes from national pride.
 It’s much easier to support a local product than it is to support a global product.
 It’s easier to visit the producer.
 It’s easier to organize events that include the entire supply chain—such events are great for educating consumers, something that is critical for specialty coffee.
 It’s also easier to support a local product when you have familiarity with their culture and sympathy for their plight—both of which are easier when the individual is physically close, i.e. in the same country (Dumont et al., 2017).
 There are shared values to work with, existing social capital, networks that can be strengthened and it encourages a sense of community.
 This is something I’ve been talking about with others in the industry.
 Here’s a brief discussion about it with Adi, co-owner of a coffee lab in Bandung, Indonesia:

-It also facilitates things like family-run ventures, where part of the family may run the farm, while another part owns and operates a cafe, etc.
+A thriving local market also facilitates things like family-run ventures, where part of the family may run the farm, while another part owns and operates a cafe, etc.

 [I]n El Salvador we run a company called Cuatro M Cafes, and here we currently own and produce coffee at four farms, Finca Ayutepeque, Finca San Gabriel, Finca El Manzano, and Finca La Cumbre; these are located from 1,000 to 1,550 masl, and roughly cover an area of about 280 hectares.
 We also run a mill at Finca El Manzano that processes coffees from our farms but also from other neighboring farmers as well.
 It is through that company also that we export coffee from El Salvador to the U.S., most of Europe, Australia, Korea, and Japan.